-If you need to keep permanent records in your custody beyond the time specified in the Archives Act 1983 (Tas), seek permission from the State Archivist.
+If you need to keep permanent records in your custody beyond the time specified in the Archives Act 1983 (Tas), notify the Office of the State Archivist.

 9.3.2 Transferring permanent records to the Tasmanian Archives

 Transfer permanent records to the Tasmanian Archives when they are no longer required for official purposes.